Plan Your Family Getaway to Tonga

 In between all of that, you’ll find some delightful beaches around Tongatapu, although not quite as paradise-like as some of the other island groups.
 Boat tours for snorkelling and island-hopping depart from Nuku’alofa, which are a great way to get out on the water to family-friendy destinations, instead of the less-suitable whale watching and scuba diving excursions.

 Family Holidays in ‘Eua

 ‘Eua is a large island off the eastern shores of Tongatapu, which takes half a day by ferry or a seven-minute flight to get to.
-It differs greatly to Tongatapu in that it’s an island much less developed with the stunning ‘Eua National Park and rugged coastline to enjoy (as well as a few beaches).
+It differs greatly from Tongatapu in that it’s an island much less developed with the stunning ‘Eua National Park and rugged coastline to enjoy (as well as a few beaches).
 It’s the oldest island in Tonga with some incredible formations, including caves, natural arches, giant banyan trees and more.

 ‘Eua is certainly an island for the active family, perhaps for hiking with older kids or younger ones might enjoy the 4WD tours to see the attractions.
-It’s one of the best islands to watch whales from shore in the whale season, which is more child-friendly than the whale swimming tours.
+It’s one of the best islands to watch whales from shore in the whale season, which is more child-friendly than whale swimming tours.
 Some of the accommodations here can also organise Tongan crafting lessons with local villagers which is another exciting activity for kids.

 Learn more about visiting ‘Eua on a family getaway in The Guide to ‘Eua for Families.